 The Police Department offers two sessions of the Citizens Police Academy per year, Spring and Fall.
 The classes are held once a week on Tuesday from 6:00 p.m. to 8:00 p.m.
 Classes are free of charge, but involve a commitment to attend an eleven week session.
 Students that participate in the range class will be required to purchase a certain type of ammunition for the range weapon.
 Most of the classes are held at the Henry County Police Department Training Room.

-Citizens Police Academy (every Tuesday for 11 weeks)
+Citizens Police Academy Program (every Tuesday for 11 weeks)

 Potential candidates for the Citizen Police Academy must meet the following criteria:

 - No prior felony arrests or crimes of moral turpitude

 - No misdemeanor arrests within six months of the application

 Please print the application and background consent form and submit in person or by mail to Henry County Police Dept., 108 S. Zack Hinton Pkwy.
 McDonough, GA 30253.

 Download and print the application by clicking here.

 Citizen Police Academy students are selected through an application process.
 The names of the selected candidates are placed in the class until the maximum number is reached.
 Remaining applicants are then placed on a waiting list.
 Enrollment is limited to approximately thirty students per session.